zoom/node.js-chatbot-cli/README.md

 ## Database

-`useDatabase`: Although you can write database code in your callback function directly, we also support database config in `botConfig.js`.
-Once you declare your database functions in `useDatabase`, we will auto inject an object called `databaseModels` into res.locals of each callback. `databaseModels` will contain the functions you defined in `useDatabase`.
+`useDatabase`: This section is totally optional.
+You can connect to your database anyway you see fit, however, we also support database config in `botConfig.js`.
+Once you construct your database object in `useDatabase`, we will auto inject an object called `databaseModels` into res.locals of each callback. `databaseModels` will be constructed using "lib" and "option" you defined in `useDatabase`.
 Below is an example code using DynamoDB as an example:(see [botdynamodb](https://www.npmjs.com/package/botdynamodb) for how to write a custom database package, see [botdblocal](https://www.npmjs.com/package/botdblocal) for how to create local dynamodb tables).

 ```js
 useDatabase: {